 - To determine whether there are any changes to the procedures in this chapter, read the SMW README and SMW Errata that are included in the SMW update directory.
-Read the Field Notices (FNs) related to kernel security fixes and apply any needed changes before continuing with the installation. - For a rack-mount SMW: (Optional) To enable an Integrated Dell Remote Access Controller 6 (iDRAC6), see Appendix I, Enabling an Integrated DellTM Remote Access Controller (iDRAC6) on a Rack-mount SMW on page 127. - If you have made local changes to the file /opt/cray/hss/default/etc/sedc\srv.ini, note the following information.
+Read the Field Notices (FNs) related to kernel security fixes and apply any needed changes before continuing with the installation. - For a rack-mount SMW: (Optional) To enable an Integrated Dell Remote Access Controller 6 (iDRAC6), see Appendix I, Enable an Integrated DellTM Remote Access Controller (iDRAC6) on a Rack-mount SMW on page 125. - If you have made local changes to the file /opt/cray/hss/default/etc/sedc_srv.ini, note the following information.

-Cray software manages this file as a symbolic link to /opt/cray/hss/default/etc/sedc\srv.ini.xtek (Cray XE and Cray XK systems only) or to /opt/cray/hss/default/etc/sedc\srv.ini.cascade (Cray XC30 systems only).
+Cray software manages this file as a symbolic link to /opt/cray/hss/default/etc/sedc_srv.ini.xtek (Cray XE and Cray XK systems only) or to /opt/cray/hss/default/etc/sedc_srv.ini.cascade (Cray XC30 systems only).
 The following actions are taken during software updates:

-- If the symbolic link exists, it is not altered. - If the symbolic link does not exist, it is created as specified above. - If sedc\srv.ini exists not as a symbolic link but as a regular file, it is renamed to /opt/cray/hss/default/etc/sedc\srv.ini-YYYYMMDDhhmmss (where YYYYMMDDhhmmss is the date and time the file was renamed) and a new symbolic link is created.
+- If the symbolic link exists, it is not altered. - If the symbolic link does not exist, it is created as specified above. - If sedc_srv.ini exists not as a symbolic link but as a regular file, it is renamed to /opt/cray/hss/default/etc/sedc_srv.ini-YYYYMMDDhhmmss (where YYYYMMDDhhmmss is the date and time the file was renamed) and a new symbolic link is created.

-Before beginning the upgrade, copy sedc\srv.ini to a new site-specific file and change the symbolic link to point to that file.
-After the software update, compare the local file to the distribution sedc\srv.ini.xtek or sedc\srv.ini.cascade file for any possible changes that should be merged into the locally modified file.
+Before beginning the upgrade, copy sedc_srv.ini to a new site-specific file and change the symbolic link to point to that file.
+After the software update, compare the local file to the distribution sedc_srv.ini.xtek or sedc_srv.ini.cascade file for any possible changes that should be merged into the locally modified file.

-- If you have made local changes to the file /opt/cray/hss/default/etc/auto.xtshutdown, back it up before beginning the SMW upgrade. - For Cray XC30 Systems: If you created any power management profiles that you wish to retain, back up all of the files in the /opt/cray/hss/7.1.0/pm/profiles directory before beginning the SMW upgrade. - If you are upgrading or updating a system configured for SMW high availability (HA) with the SMW failover feature, the upgrade procedure has significant differences.
+- If you have made local changes to any automation files, such as /opt/cray/hss/default/etc/auto.xtshutdown, back them up before beginning the SMW upgrade. - For Cray XC30 Systems: If you created any power management profiles that you wish to retain, back up all of the files in the /opt/cray/hss/7.1.0/pm/profiles directory before beginning the SMW upgrade. - If you are upgrading or updating a system configured for SMW high availability (HA) with the SMW failover feature, the upgrade procedure has significant differences.
 See Installing, Configuring, and Managing SMW Failover on the Cray XC30 System (S-0044). - For liquid-cooled Cray XC30 Systems only: One or more patches to the SMW 7.1.UP01 release may have installed an hss.ini file on your system.
 This file, and a file containing the default values, hss.ini.dist are located in /opt/tftpboot/ccrd.
 If you have not made any site-specific changes to the hss.ini, delete this file before beginning the update installation and an active hss.ini file will be created as part of the installation.
 If you have made site-specific changes to this file, save your local copy of hss.ini to another location.
-After installation is complete, copy hss.ini.dist to hss.ini and re-create your local settings in the new hss.ini file.
+After installation is complete, copy hss.ini.dist to hss.ini and re-create your local settings in the new hss.ini file. - If you use the Cray simple event correlator (SEC) and have made local changes to the configuration file /opt/cray/default/SEC_VARIABLES, make a backup copy of this file before you begin the upgrade or update.
+For more information, see Configuring SEC Software for a Cray XC, Cray XE, or Cray XK System (S-2542).